Understanding your invoice

 When do I receive an invoice?

 Tuition fees are calculated at the beginning of each semester and you will receive an invoice after your fees are calculated.
 Your fees are based on your enrolment, so it's important that you're correctly enrolled.
+Invoices are issued weekly on a Wednesday afternoon and a new tax invoice/statement will be generated for any financial activity that has occurred on your student account since your previous invoice.
+For invoice issue dates and payment due please visit the payment dates page.

 How do I get an invoice?